Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Kansas State Betting Records & Stats

-- In 15 games this season, Kansas State and its opponents have scored more than 144.5 total points.
+- Kansas State and its opponents have gone over 144.5 combined points in 15 of 33 games this season.

-- The average total in Kansas State's outings this year is 145.8, 1.3 more points than this game's over/under.
+- The average total in Kansas State's matchups this year is 145.8, 1.3 more points than this game's over/under.

-- So far this season, the Wildcats have compiled a 23-10-0 record against the spread.

-- This season, Kansas State has been listed as the favorite in 17 games and won them all.

 Kansas State vs. Florida Atlantic Over/Under Stats